 Using Stata on a large memory node

-It is possible to use Stata on a large memory node.
-Please see the following examples:
+It is possible to use Stata on a large memory node, by altering the queue request, eg:

 - Xinteractive -q large-mem